The production process begins with your emailing the manuscript to

 in the world.
 Arrangements are handled by a printer broker.

-www.createspace.com, where it is possible to order only one copy
+printing small numbers of books.
+It is possible to order only one copy

 for a relatively low price.